galElmalah/aoc-2022/Readme.md

 # Advent of Code 2022

-Decided to do this year in golang for the fun of it :)
+Decided to do this year in Go!